Zhao-Lab-UW-DHO/AdaptFM/README.md

 adaptfm-install-sam2
 adaptfm-install-sam3
 ```
-**If using SAM3 you must request access through hugging face.
+**If using SAM3 you must request access to their checkpoints through hugging face.
 These cannot be auto-downloaded**.
 Once you have downloaded checkpoints, make a folder called 'checkpoints' in AdaptFM > segmentation > sam3 and add the checkpoint files there.

 Once installed you can launch AdaptFM from the terminal using